cvignola95/danaukestest01.github.io/simple.md

+---
+title: this is a simple juptyer notebook
+---

 ```python
 %matplotlib inline
 ```

-    Matplotlib is building the font cache; this may take a moment.

 ```python